 The Concept of 5s Methodology

 The 5s methodology is an innovative management system that encourages the team members to think lean and provides the adoption of Lean principles in the company.
 While implementing the Six Sixma Methodology, 5s principles can be used for reducing waste.
 In order to have a clean workplace and/or high performing process, principles of 5s methodology can be used.

+What does the 5s stand for?
 The name of the methodology is 5s because it includes 5 basic phases: Seiri, Seiton, Seiso, Seiketsu, and Shitsuke.
 Each word begins with the letter “S”; (Seiri, Seiton, Seiso, Seiketsu, Shitsuke) hence the name is 5 S.